EmilPlacheta/100-days-of-code/log.md

 **Today's Progress**: brewery website is done :smiley:

-**Thoughts**: Rally happy with the result.
+**Thoughts**: Really happy with the result.
 Clean, crisp design, made folllowing 'mobile first' methodology.
 Goal was to keep the layout relatively similar so it will feel familiar to the usual users.

 ---